 The other thing I love about Charleston is the gardens.

-I think it’s because they all feel like romantic secret garden rooms, gas-lit lanterns and all!
+I think it’s because they all feel like romantic secret garden rooms with gas-lit lanterns, wrought iron fences and lots of lush foliage!

-So when I created my backyard plan, I decided to use some of the Charleston secret garden design ideas to do my own version in my standard suburban yard.
+So when I created my backyard plan, I decided to use some of those Charleston secret garden design ideas to do my own version in my standard suburban yard.

 Of course, I didn’t have the beautiful architecture or the old cobblestone walkways.
 But I still managed to get some of that secret garden room feeling.

-Keep reading to find out how to create your own secret garden room even if you have a suburban yard.
+Keep reading to find out how to make your own backyard secret garden even if you have a small yard.

-The first element of a secret garden that all Charleston gardens seem to have is defined entry ways, usually with an arbor and a gate leading into them.
+The first element of a secret garden that all Charleston gardens seem to have is defined entrance, usually with an arbor and a gate leading into them.

 The arbor creates an entryway that looks and feels special.